SolidWallOfCode/txn_box/doc/txn-box.en.rst

 over and the :code:`deny` is performed.
 Which of these is better depends on how much additional processing is to be done.

-In either case, the :code:`set-field` action isn't required, it is present for illustrative purposes.
+In either case, the :code:`set-field` directive isn't required, it is present for illustrative purposes.
 This form of the innter :code:`select` works as well.  ::

    with: "{creq.method}"